 Even a decade ago, NBC covered a story about the trucker bomb problem.
 According to Todd Spencer, executive vice president of the Owner-Operator Independent Drivers Association at the time said, “[urine jugs] are an indicator of how much stress and pressure drivers are under.”
 Drivers are under a lot of pressure to get their miles in, especially for those who are paid by how many miles they can rack up in a certain time frame.
 This means that any detour, even for something as simple as taking a leak, could deduct from their earnings.
 Pretty much “being gross” improves their gross income.

-In 2006, as many as 20,000 urine bottles were found along side the roads in Utah.
-The cost for cleaning these up is staggering…it could be as much as $3 million a year and that money is directly affecting the tax payers.
+In 2006, as many as 20,000 urine bottles were found alongside the roads in Utah.
+The cost of cleaning these up is staggering.
+It could be as much as $3 million a year and that money is directly affecting the taxpayers.
 Plus, the smell of emptied out containers of urine at truck stops creates a terrible odor that’s just plain nasty.
+A recent Facebook post from the California Highway Patrol went viral that detailed the numerous containers of waste discarded along the highway.
+Not only is it a littering issue, but it also poses a health hazard for animals or anyone walking along the highway.

 Urine Trouble: Paying the Price